 Only visitors on the approved visiting list will be allowed to visit.
 Visitors will not be allowed to stay in the lobby unless waiting to enter the institution.
 Anyone denied visitation must leave state property immediately, including parking lots.
-Waiting in vehicles is not allowed.

 Lockers are provided at no cost for items not allowed in the visiting room.
 Visitors' hands may be stamped and checked by Security staff when entering and leaving those areas.